firebolt-db/firebolt-node-sdk/README.md

 <a id="named-parameters"></a>
 ### Named parameters
-`namedParameters` field is used to specify replacements for `:name` tokens in the query.
+The `namedParameters` field is used to specify replacements for `:name` tokens in the query.

 For example:
 ```typescript